doolb/UhaSub/readme.md

-This sub is developed as a alternative for popsub, it can be use like popsub,but have a audio output like aegisub.
+This sub is developed as a alternative for popsub.

 features
 1. auto locate to which end-time is "00:00:00"